trainsn/GNN-Surrogate/README.md

 # GNN-Surrogate
-GNN-Surrogate: A Hierarchical and Adaptive Graph Neural Network for Parameter Space Exploration of Unstructured-Mesh Ocean Simulations - Source Code
+The source code for the PacificVis 2022 submission GNN-Surrogate: A Hierarchical and Adaptive Graph Neural Network for Parameter Space Exploration of Unstructured-Mesh Ocean Simulations